 How to use it in your routine.
 After cleansing, Grant recommends layering your night cream over your serum.

-- Fine line and crease prevention: Use antioxidants like resveratrol, green tea, idebenone, vitamin E and coenzyme Q10 to "neutralize free radicals and prevent new creases and lines from forming."
+- Fine line and crease prevention: Use antioxidants like resveratrol, green tea, idebenone, vitamin E, and Coenzyme Q10 (CoQ10) to "neutralize free radicals and prevent new creases and lines from forming."

 - Brighten and unify skin: Use vitamin C, which also helps firm the skin by boosting collagen.

-- Moisturize and repair skin: "Ceramides and essential fatty acids will lock in moisture and repair the skin's protective barrier," she says.
+- Moisturise and repair skin: "Ceramides and essential fatty acids will lock in moisture and repair the skin's protective barrier," she says.

 - Inflamed or irritated skin: Use niacinamide, aloe vera, and salicylic acid to soothe and calm irritated complexions.